 Bristlecone Chapter Namesake

 We take our name from the Bristlecone Pine, Pinus longaeva, the oldest living tree on earth.
 The very oldest of the Bristlecones survive near treeline in the White Mountains in our region, and approach 5,000 years in age in their harsh environment.
 To learn more about Bristlecone Pines, visit this website and be sure to visit the Ancient Bristlecone Pine Forest to "meet" these ancients in person someday!

 "These trees, barely resembling their montane counterparts, are testament to "adaptation."
 Here, individuals and groups of individuals have broken the ranks and placed themselves in circumstances allowing them to experience a higher risk reality.
 Although scarred, deformed, and weathered by the events, they have gained the ultimate strength, character and beauty.
 We should endeavor to live krummholz lives." — David Lovejoy

 Creosote Ring Sub-Chapter and Namesake

 Another contender for the title of "oldest" also lives in the region – the humble Creosote bush, Larrea tridentata.
 This amazing Mojave Desert shrub forms clone rings that spread outward from the original plant as it ages, the largest of which is up to 67 feet in diameter.
 Scientists estimate the age of the largest clone rings could exceed 9,000 years of age and even reach up to 11,700 years in age, making it the oldest living thing!

 Appropriately, the southern sub-chapter of the Bristlecone Chapter, located mostly within the mighty Mojave, has chosen the Creosote Ring as their namesake.

 Bristlecone CNPS Website

-The site is in the process of a major redesign, so stay tuned to watch the changes, and please send any ideas, suggestions, corrections, or report broken links to the webmaster at email@example.com
+The site is continually in the process of improvement, so stay tuned to watch the changes, and please send any ideas, suggestions, corrections, or report broken links to the webmaster at email@example.com